owid/energy-data/README.md

 ## Changelog

 - On December 16, 2022:
-  - Column `electricity_share_energy` (electricity as a share of primary energy) was added to the dataset.
+  - The column `electricity_share_energy` (electricity as a share of primary energy) was added to the dataset.
-  - Fix some minor inconsistencies in electricity data between Ember and BP by prioritizing data from the former.
+  - Fixed some minor inconsistencies in electricity data between Ember and BP, by prioritizing data from Ember.
   - Updated Ember's yearly electricity data.
 - On August 9, 2022:
   - All inconsistencies due to different definitions of regions among different datasets (especially Europe) have been fixed.